 "The obvious intent of the above provision [Article 17.3] is to require that Postal Service management, involved employees and witnesses cooperate with the Union both in arriving at a determination as to whether grounds for a grievance exist and in the preparation of the prosecution of its case once a positive determination is made.
 Both the Union and the Postal Service are bound by the terms of the Contract.
 Postal employees are agents of the Postal Service and as such they are also bound by the terms of the Contract.
 Consequently, the Postal Service has the authority and contractual responsibility to require that they cooperate as witnesses when the Union makes a proper request to management.
 Failure of the employee to cooperate is a violation of the Contract and should subject the refusing employee to discipline by management.
-To view the provisions of Article 17.3 otherwise would render useless, at the whim of the employee(s) supervisors and witnesses...'
+To view the provisions of Article 17.3 otherwise would render useless, at the whim of the employee, that provision of the Contract which grants the Union the 'right to interview the aggrieved employee(s) supervisors and witnesses...'
 Further, when management fails to enforce the quoted provision of the Contract against an uncooperative employee, the grievance process becomes inefficient, the Union is hampered in the preparation of its case and, as in this case, the Grievant's due process rights may be denied.

 "The failure of the Postal Service to require that Mrs. Levine cooperate with the Union by submitting to an interview violated the provisions of Article 17.3 of the National Agreement between the parties.
 It hampered the Union in the preparation of its case and resulted in the denial of due process to the Grievant.
-This action alone is sufficient to sustain this grievance."297 [emphasis added]
+This action alone is sufficient to sustain this grievance." [emphasis added]